stefems/rover-challenge/README.md

 ## Discussion Question

-Imagine you are designing a production web application based on the exercise you've just completed.
+Imagine you are designing a Rover-like production web application based on the exercise you've just completed.
 The application will compute the search scores for sitters, return a list of search results based on those scores, and display them to the user through a web UI.
 Please answer **ONE** of the following discussion questions about the approach you'd take:

 - How would you adjust the calculation and storage of search scores in a production application?
-- Describe a technical implementation for the frontend / UI for this application.
-How would the frontend manage state?
+- Describe a technical implementation for the frontend you would use to display a list of sitters and their ratings.
+How would the frontend manage state as users interact with a page?
 - What infrastructure choices might you make to build and host this project at scale?
 Suppose your web application must return fast search results with a peak of 10 searches per second.
 - Describe how you would approach API design for a backend service to provide sitter and rank data to a client/web frontend.